Target-of-Opportunity and Monitoring programs at

 The relationships between the NOT Observer, the PI, and the NOT staff

 are defined by the following rules:

 - ToO status is awarded only upon explicit application and review by

-the OPC and is given to a specific programme for a specific period at
+the OPC and is given to a specific program for a specific period at a

-a time.
-Only the PI of an approved ToO programme or her/his deputy is
+time.
+Only the PI of an approved ToO program or her/his deputy is

 authorised to contact the NOT observer directly.

-- Each ToO programme is awarded a fixed number of alerts per period,
+- Each ToO program is awarded a fixed number of alerts per period,

 with agreed amounts of time to be devoted to the ToO at each alert, as

 well as a total time limit per semester.